sogou/workflow/README.md

 ### Ways to Install OpenSSL Library On Windos

 * Download the source code to compile
-* Donnload the bianary installer of OpenSSL
+* Download the bianary installer of OpenSSL
 * Install by Chocolatey
 * Install by VCPKG